 The purposes for which the School uses personal information of students and parents include:

-- to keep parents informed about matters related to their child’s schooling, through correspondence, newsletters and magazines,
+- to keep parents informed about matters related to their child’s schooling, through correspondence, newsletters, marketing materials and online portals

-- looking after a student’s educational, social, spiritual and medical wellbeing,
+- looking after a student’s educational, social, spiritual and personal wellbeing

-- seeking donations and marketing for the School, and
+- seeking donations and marketing for the School

 In some circumstances where the School requests personal information about a student or parent, if the information requested is not obtained, the School may not be able to enroll or continue the enrolment of the student or permit the student to take part in a particular activity.

 Job applicants, staff members and contractors: In relation to personal information of job applicants, staff and contractors, the School’s primary purpose of collection is to assess and (if successful) to engage the applicant, staff member or contractor.